alchemy-swift/alchemy/README.md

 Alchemy is a Swift web framework for building the backend of your next mobile app.
 It makes your development experience...

-- **Swifty**.
-Concise, expressive APIs built with the best parts of Swift.
-- **Safe**.
-Swift is built for safety.
-Its typing, optionals, value semantics and error handling are leveraged throughout Alchemy to help protect you against thread safety issues, nil values and unexpected program state.
-- **Rapid**.
-Write less code & rapidly develop full stack features, end to end.
-The CLI & supporting libraries (Papyrus, Fusion) are built around facilitating shared code & providing type safety between your server & iOS clients.
 - **Easy**.
-With elegant syntax, 100% documentation, and guides touching on nearly every feature, Alchemy is designed to help you build backends faster, not get in the way.
+Elegant syntax, 100% documentation, and guides touching on nearly every feature.
+Alchemy is designed to help you build backends faster, not get in the way.
 - **Simple**.
 Juggle less Xcode projects by keeping your full stack Swift code in a monorepo containing your iOS app, Alchemy Server & Shared code.
 The CLI will help you get started.
+- **Rapid**.
+Write less code & rapidly develop full stack features, end to end.
+The CLI & supporting libraries (Papyrus, Fusion) are built around facilitating shared code & providing type safety between your server & iOS clients.
+- **Safe**.
+Swift is built for safety.
+Its typing, optionals, value semantics and error handling are leveraged throughout Alchemy to help protect you against thread safety issues, nil values and unexpected program state.
+- **Swifty**.
+Concise, expressive APIs built with the best parts of Swift.

 ## Code Samples
-Alchemy is built to be both swifty and easy to follow.
-There is tons of sample code in the [Guides](Documentation/0_GettingStarted.md) and [quickstart projects](Quickstart/) but here are a few examples.
+There is tons of sample code in the [**guides**](Documentation/) and [**quickstart projects**](Quickstart/) but here are a few examples.

 ### Hello, World!